-6.0 CHLORIDE SOURCES
+7.0 CHLORIDE SOURCES

 Permitted discharges associated with mining activities are the most prevalent point sources in regard to the chloride impairments in the watershed.
-WVDEP DMR provided a spatial coverage of the mining-related NPDES permit outlets and additional information regarding the subset of those outlets for which chloride has been determined to be a pollutant of concern.
+WVDEP's Division of Mining and Reclamation (DMR) provided a spatial coverage of the mining-related NPDES permit outlets and additional information regarding the subset of those outlets for which chloride has been determined to be a pollutant of concern.
 The discharge characteristics, related permit limits and discharge data for these NPDES outlets were acquired from West Virginia's ERIS database system.
 Many of the permits include effluent limitations for chloride that require the attainment of the chronic aquatic life protection criterion end-of-pipe.
 Using this information, the mining point sources were then represented in the model and assigned individual WLAs for chloride.
-There are four permitted outlets discharging to chloride-impaired streams, as shown in Figure 6-1.
+There are 3 permitted outlets discharging to chloride-impaired streams, as shown in Figure 7-1.
+All are high-volume pumped discharges.